TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENT AND PROPERTY MANAGEMENT

-Digital Surrogate – A reproduction of the original record when the record has been scanned, photographed, encoded, or otherwise converted to a digital photocopy that, when printed, viewed or played, retains the look, sound or feel of the original record.
+Digital Surrogate A reproduction of content on analog media that has been scanned, photographed, encoded or otherwise converted to a digital file that, when printed, viewed or played, replicates the original content.

-Electronic Microimaging − Any process in which source documents are scanned into a digital format and then converted to permanent record microfilm.
+Electronic Microimaging − Any process in which digital documents or images (scanned or born-digital) are converted to permanent record microfilm.

-Electronic Record − A record generated, communicated, received or stored by electronic means Electronic records are contained in various storage media.
+Electronic Record − A record generated, communicated, received or stored by electronic means.
+Both born-digital records and digital surrogates of analog records are considered electronic records.
+Databases or components of databasees may or may not be considered records, depending upon their function and contents.
+Electronic records can be contained in various storage media.

 Field Representative − A representative in the State Records Unit of the Office of the Secretary of State.